liamjohnston/comic-slack/README.md

 # Comic Slack
 Use Comic Sans in Slack! (sorta)

-Head over here for more info and to use it: https://liamjohnston.github.io/comic-slack/
+Head over here to for more info and to use it: https://liamjohnston.github.io/comic-slack/